mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 ### Type Methods For Function Types

-For function types, it is possible to iterate over its parameters and return types.
+For a function type, it is possible to iterate over its parameters and return types.

 The `NumIn` method returns the number of parameters in the function.